Skip to main content

 No. Recipes are optional, and you can always set a manual price on any item.
 That said, recipes give you accurate costing and protect your margins, so they are well worth the effort for any arrangement you make regularly.

 Existing quotes are not affected — they keep the snapshot price from when the recipe was added.
 New quotes will use the updated price.
-The system also flags recipes that may need attention so you can review them.
+Recipes that may need attention are also flagged so you can review them.

 Yes.
 Once you save a recipe, you can pull it into any future event or quotation.
 This saves time and keeps your pricing consistent.